EcsRx/ecsrx/docs/breaking-changes.md

 # Breaking Changes

+## 3.10.0 -> 3.11.0

+- IEntityCollectionManager no longer exists, it is now just `IObservableGroupManager`

 ## 3.9.0 -> 3.10.0

 - IEntityCollectionManager no longer contains EntityCollections its now within `IEntityDatabase`, which is within there